ucan-wg/invocation/README.md

 An invocation receipt is an attestation of the output of an invocation.
 A receipt MUST be signed by the executor (the `aud` of the associated UCAN).

-Note that this does not guarantee correctness of the result!
-The statement's veracity MUST be only understood as an attestation from the executor.
+**NB: a Receipt this does not guarantee correctness of the result!** The statement's veracity MUST be only understood as an attestation from the executor.

 ## 4.1 Fields